Bagas Adi Nugroho: Bhayangkara

 He was signed for Bhayangkara to play in Liga 1 in the 2019 season.
 Bagas made his debut on 31 August 2019 in a match against Persebaya Surabaya.
+Bagas finished the season with only 6 appearances.

 Return to Arema

 On 2020, it was confirmed that Bagas Adi would re-join Arema, signing a year contract.
 He made his debut on 2 March 2020 in a match against TIRA-Persikabo.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.

+On 5 September 2021, he started his match in the 2021–22 Liga 1 season for Arema after last season's league was suspended due to the covid pandemic, playing as a starter and played the full 90 minutes in a 1–1 draw over PSM Makassar.
+In a match against his former club Bhayangkara saw Bagas began playing in the centre–back position, where he continued to form a partnership with Sérgio Silva.

+Bagas started in every match since the start of the season until he suffered a knee injury during a 1–1 draw against Persija Jakarta on 5 February 2022.
+On 15 February, Bagas returned to the starting lineup from injury, starting the whole game, in a 2–0 won against Persita Tangerang.
+He picked up his first red card for the club in a Super East Java derby league match against Persebaya Surabaya on 23 February.
+Despite this, Bagas returned to the first team and played the full 90 minutes for the side on 20 March, where he give one assist in a 2–2 draw over Borneo Samarinda.
+At the end of the 2021–22 season, Bagas went on to make 31 appearances in all competitions.

 International career

 He made his international debut for senior team on 21 March 2017, against Myanmar.